 Being Purpose Driven means you’re seeking as a church to do all that Jesus taught his church to do.
 “A great commitment to the great commandment and the great commission will grow a great church.”
 In the great commandment and great commission of Jesus you find him talking about the five purposes of evangelism, fellowship, discipleship, ministry, and mission (Matthew 28:18-20).
 He talks about these purposes not only in these two passages, but also throughout his ministry – possibly most clearly in his teaching to the disciples the night before he went to the cross in John 13-17.
 It is his church that we are building, so obviously we are going to do the things that he taught us to do in building it.

 Jesus not only taught us these principles, he also modeled them for us.
 I’ve found that for many pastors and church leaders it is the model of Jesus that gives clarity as to what they need to do in their church to balance God’s purposes.
-One of the simplest ways to look at the ministry of Jesus is that he had a ministry to the crowd and a ministry to the disciples.
-These two ministries were intertwined, as he ministered to the crowd he was serving the disciples and as he was teaching the disciples he was ministering to the crowd.
+One of the simplest ways to look at the ministry of Jesus is to understand that he had a ministry to the crowd and a ministry to the disciples.
+These two ministries were intertwined.
+As he ministered to the crowd, he was serving the disciples.
+As he was teaching the disciples, he was ministering to the crowd.
 He didn’t serve one or the other, he served both simultaneously.

 To be Purpose Driven is to have a ministry to the crowd and a ministry to the disciples.
 The crowd is the community around you who does not yet know Christ or has not yet connected with the Body of Christ as a place to grow and serve.
 The disciples, stating the obvious, are the group of believers in your church that you are seeking to help to grow in fulfilling God’s purposes in their lives.